Victorivus/MLTrail/README.md

 - [ ] Add robustness to objective computation. i.e. if faster than first, compute std of the 5 samples and maybe decide to take less if it is too high (times too far appart)
 - [X] Fix imports
 - [X] Change camelCase style to snake_case style naming (Results)
+- [X] Fix: Add support for front bug races having departuire in timing_points (Results)
+- [ ] Add this kind of races to tests (e.g. 'mbm' 2023 '42km')

 ### CI/CD
 - [X] Create a CI